Macrometacorp/docs/docs/streams/index.md

 ## Streams and GeoFabrics

-A geofabric is a geo-fenced grouping within a tenant.
-A tenant can create multiple geofabrics.
-For more information about geofabrics, refer to [Geofabrics](../geofabrics/index.md).
+A GeoFabric is a geo-fenced grouping within a tenant.
+A tenant can create multiple GeoFabrics.
+For more information about GeoFabrics, refer to [GeoFabrics](../geofabrics/index.md).

 For example, a tenant with different applications can create a separate geofabric for each application.
 A geofabric allows the application to create and manage a hierarchy of streams.
 The stream `my-tenant/app1` is a geofabric for the application `app1` for `my-tenant`.
 You can create any number of `streams` under the geofabric.